lngyeen/face-check-in-flutter/bmad-agent/tasks/dev-execute-story-cycle.md

     -   **A. Announce Phase**: "Starting Phase: `[Phase Title]`."
     -   **B. Begin Task Loop**: For each `Task` within the current Phase:
         -   **i.
 Announce Task**: "Starting Task: `[Task Title]`."
         -   **ii.
-Execute Sub-Tasks**: Complete all sub-tasks (`- [ ]`) listed under the current Task.
-Implement code, write tests, and perform self-correction.
+Execute Sub-Tasks**: Focus ONLY on the currently announced task.
+Complete all of its sub-tasks (`- [ ]`).
+Do not proceed to other tasks in the story file.
+Implement code, write tests, and perform self-correction for the current task only.
         -   **iii.
 Run Tests & Fix**: Run all relevant unit and widget tests.
 If any tests fail due to the changes, fix them until all tests pass.
         -   **iv.
 Update Story & Report Progress**:
-            -   **Action**: Once all sub-tasks for the current Task are complete and tests are passing, update the story file by marking the main task and all its sub-tasks as complete with `[x]`.
+            -   **Action**: Once all sub-tasks for the current Task are complete and tests are passing, update the story file by marking ONLY the current main task and all its sub-tasks as complete with `[x]`.
+Do NOT mark any other tasks.
             -   **Action**: Announce completion of the Task and provide a summary of the work done.
                 -   **Announcement Template**:
                     ```